Confession Times at the Cathedral

 Recall your sins.
 Calmly ask yourself what you have done with full knowledge and full consent against God’s and the Church’s Commandments.

 - Did I hate or quarrel with anyone, or desire revenge?
 Did I refuse to forgive?
 Did I hurt or cause to kill someone?
 Did I get drunk?
 Did I take illicit drugs?
-Did I, consent to, recommend, advise or actively take part in an abortion?
+Did I drive while drunk or while under the influence of drugs?
+Did I, consent to, recommend, advised or actively take part in an abortion?

-- Did I willfully look at indecent pictures or watch immoral movies?
+- Did I wilfully look at indecent pictures or watch immoral movies on the internet or on any other media?
 Did I read immoral books or magazines?
 Did I engage in impure jokes or conversations?
-Did I willfully entertain impure thoughts or feelings?
+Did I wilfully entertain impure thoughts or feelings?
 Did I commit impure acts, alone or with others?
 Did I take contraceptive or abortifacient pills or use other artificial means in order to prevent conception?

 - Did I tell lies?
 Did I sin by calumny, or detraction telling the unknown grave faults of others without necessity; even if they are true?
 Did I judge others rashly in serious matters?
 Have I tried to make restitution for the bad reputation I caused?